SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ## Conclusion
 Our project was able to demonstrate that a standards backed, quantifiable security rating system can be achieved.
-Our findings from this project show that their is a greater need for regulatory guidance, pressure, and consumer advocacy to require manufacturers to be more transparent and disclose important security features.
+Our findings from this project show that there is a greater need for regulatory guidance, pressure, and consumer advocacy to require manufacturers to be more transparent and disclose important security features.
 The data shows both what could be measured from publicly available data and what was lacking, showing the areas where more transparency and attention from the industry is needed.
 ## Install Instructions